The Pandora Papers investigation lays bare the global entanglement of political power and secretive offshore finance.

 Reporters: Scilla Alecci, Jelena Cosic, Will Fitzgibbon, Sydney P. Freedberg, Margot Gibbs, Kathryn Kranhold, Brenda Medina, Maggie Michael, Malia Politzer and Spencer Woodman

 Associate editors and fact checkers: Richard H.P.
-Sia, Kathleen Cahill and Laura Bullard
+Sia, Kathleen Cahill, Laura Bullard and Miriam Pensack

 Online editor: Hamish Boland-Rudder